rhpereda/kubernetes/02-kubernetes-basics/README.md

 ## Commands
 - create-deployment: Creates deployment object for kubernetes-bootcamp application
-- deployments: Get the deployment unit created
+- get-deployment: Get the deployment unit created
+- delete-deployment: Delete the deployment for kubernetes-bootcamp application
 - proxy: Creates proxy for access the deployed application
+- get-pods: Gets the pods
 - pod-name: Gets the pod name
 - pod-apis: Gets the apis associated with the deployed pod
 - describe-pods: Describe all the pods characteristics